w3c/wai-website/_tips/designing.md

 Work with content authors and developers to provide alternatives for non-text content.

 {::nomarkdown}
-{% include box.html type="start" title="Example: Design includes links to a transcript and to an alternative video" class="example" %}
+{% include_cached box.html type="start" title="Example: Design includes links to a transcript and to an alternative video" class="example" %}
 {:/}

 <div class="text-alt">
   <figure>
     <div>
-      {% include img.html src="example_media_player.png" alt="A media player is shown.
+      {% include_cached img.html src="example_media_player.png" alt="A media player is shown.
 In additon to the standard play/pause buttons, progress bar and volume, a closed captions (CC) button is available as well as links to a transcript and a version with audio description." %}
     </div>
   </figure>
 </div>

 {::nomarkdown}
-{% include box.html type="end" %}
+{% include_cached box.html type="end" %}
 {:/}

 {::nomarkdown}
-{% include box.html type="start" title="More Information" class="simple" %}
+{% include_cached box.html type="start" title="More Information" class="simple" %}
 {:/}

 * **WCAG**